What is Burnt Basque Cheesecake

 If you don't have a convection oven (i.e., there's no fan moving the air around), I'd recommend going with the high-temperature something closer to 250 C (480 F).

-I’m using a 6-inch x 2.5-inch cake pan with a removable bottom.
+I'm using a 6-inch x 2.5-inch cake pan with a removable bottom, but a similarly sized springform pan will work as well.
 There are a couple reasons for this.
 The first is that a small deeper pan makes it easier to burn the top without overcooking the center.
 The second reason is that for the size of parchment paper I have, anything wider would require two overlapping sheets of parchment paper, which would be prone to leaking.